-- You will receive a letter inviting you a Year 12 Celebration event in the Autumm 2025.
-This is where you will collect your certificates. - Any certificates not collected at this event will be available from the school after this date.
+- You certificate will be held by the school until the Year 12 Celebration event in the Autumm 2026.
+This is where you will collect all your certificates. - Any certificates not collected at this event will be available from the school after this date.
 It is essential that you collect your certificates as you will need to present these are many different times during your life, so it is essential that you don't lose them. - If you wish for someone else to collect your certificates (e.g. parent, sibling, grandparent) we ask that the person collecting has with them photo identification and a letter signed by you as the candidate, giving permission for them to collect the certificates on your behalf. - Certificates not collected will be held in secure storage until such time as you can collect them.
 If after 1 year (from issue date) you still have not collected your certificates, the school has the right to destroy them.
 A record of destroyed certificates will be kept by the school for 4 years. - Look after your certificates when you receive them, the only way to replace them is through the Examination Boards and they charge approximately £50 per certificate.